 Like that could go wrong.

-My Lady Jane is everywhere.
+My Lady Jane is all over the bookish internet.
 So many people have read and loved this series.
-I liked it.
+It was enjoyable.
 I really want to continue reading the series, because I think I will prefer the next two in the series more.
 I wasn’t as familiar with Lady Jane Grey so I didn’t completely connect with it.

 Purchase My Lady Jane